Joinder and Consolidation in M&A Arbitration

 In recent years, arbitration has often been criticised for its high costs and the length of proceedings.When it comes to M&A arbitration, however, another aspect can easily frustrate the parties: the alignment of parallel proceedings.
 According to studies conducted by the School of International Arbitration at Queen Mary, University of London, potential users of arbitration perceive that the lack of a third-party mechanism is one of the ‘worst characteristics’ of international arbitration.
 Since the study was first published in 2006, many leading arbitration institutions have revised their arbitration rules to facilitate multiparty disputes, the joinder of third parties and the consolidation of cases.
 These improvements were necessary to respond to an increasing number of cases involving more than two parties.
-The International Chamber of Commerce (ICC) reports that almost half of the newly filed cases in 2016 involved multiple parties.
+The International Chamber of Commerce (ICC) reports that over a third of the newly filed cases in 2017 involved multiple parties, the highest figure after 2016.

 Despite revised arbitration rules, it is still challenging for parties to seamlessly deal with parallel disputes that regularly arise in M&A transactions.
 There are specifically two contexts that typically occur in the M&A context and both require that the purchaser and seller carefully consider their choices when negotiating the arbitration clause and other provisions of the sale and purchase agreement (SPA).